ADVANCED TUTORIALS

 clarifying an action

-If this is something that you should do as soon as possible, be sure to set the choice criteria that will allow you to choose the right next action to get done when you are in the Engage stage (expected time, energy level, and relative priority) .
+If this is something that you should do as soon as possible, be sure to set criteria like time, energy, and relative priority to help you choose the right next action during the Engage stage .

 If you have assigned a date, the action you have to do will go to the Calendar.
 If not, it will go to the Next Actions list.
-In both cases, if you have indicated a start date, the action will go to the Tickler File until that date arrives (use this option to hide actions that cannot be performed until a certain date).
+If you have assigned a start date, wether the action goes on your Calendar or to your Next Actions list, it will remain hidden in the Tickler File until that date (use this when the action can’t be done until a later time).

-Before clicking on the “I will do it” option, you should ask yourself if you will reach the final result when executing this action.
-If so, it is a simple action.
-If not, you will need more actions and, therefore, it is a project.
-In this case, you can create the project (click on the icon with the + sign on the right of the project field) and give it the name of the desired final result.
+Before selecting “I will do it”, ask yourself: will executing this action actually complete the intended outcome?.
+If yes, it’s a simple action; if not, you will need more actions and, therefore, it is a project.
+In that case, create a Project (click on the icon with the + sign on the right of the project field) and name it after the final desired outcome.
 The current action will be the first action of the project.

-Don’t forget to associate your actions with a goal and/or area of responsibility.
-If an action does not fit with any of your focus areas, probably you should not do it.
+Be sure to link each action to a goal and/or area of responsibility where it belongs.
+If an action does not fit with any of your focus areas, you probably shouldn’t be doing it.

 delegating an action

-If it is an action that has to be done by another person, indicate who is responsible for the task by writing a person context in the description of the task (or by picking a person context in the list of the most used ones) and delegate it using the “another one will do it” option.
+If the action needs to be done by someone else, assign who is responsible for the action by writing a person context in the description of the task (or by picking a person context from the most used ones) and delegate it using the “Someone else will do it” option.
 The action will go to the Waiting For list.

 done in two minutes

-If it’s something you can do in a couple of minutes (The Two-Minute Rule), you can just do it and set it as done.
+If it’s something you can do in a couple of minutes (The Two-Minute Rule), go ahead and do it, then mark it as done.
 It will go to the Done list.
 1

 If no action is required, you have three options: